10-3-pursuit/unit-fundamentals/accumulator-pattern/readme.md

 ### Accumulator pattern steps

-The accumulator pattern involves four steps:
+The accumulator pattern involves three steps:

 1. Determine your output data type and default value.
 1. Define your loop.